-Yashica Minister D Vintage Rangefinder Reborn
+Yashica Minister D Vintage Rangefinder Camera Reborn

 One of my lifelong ambitions was to go to the Isle of Man TT races and in 2014 I finally made it and was blown away by the spectacle.
 But before going I needed to learn how to use my DLSR camera.
 We booked the trip almost 12 months in advance, so I had time, no excuses.
 I started with YouTube as most of us do now and found some great video but two guys stood out for me Mike Browne and Anthony Morganti, they have clear explanations and easy going style.
-Using my DLSR in manual mode is easy now and I have been quite pleased with some of my pictures, still lots to learn.
-My TT pictures are here and some others her on flickr Since then I become hooked photography and spent loads more money, it can get very addictive.
+Using my DSLR in manual mode is a lot easier now and I have been quite pleased with some of my pictures, still lots to learn.
+My TT pictures are here and some others her on Flickr Since then I become hooked photography and spent loads more money, it can get very addictive.

 Vintage Rangefinder out of storage

 Recently I’ve become quite interested in old film cameras and decided to get my old Yashica out of storage.
 This was my father’s camera and a couple of years before he passed away he gave it to me.
-I’ve had in storage for about 30 years.
+Its been in storage for about 30 years.
 I was 13 years old when he bought the Yashica in Kitwe Zambia around 1970.
 We lived there for two years before coming back to the UK from 6 years in Australia.
 He taught me how to use it and I always remember it took great pictures.

 Before we came back to the UK my father got my brother and me to take the leather case outside and kick it around to make it look second hand.
-Back then there was duty to pay on new goods taken out of the country, so this was to avoid it looking new.
+Back then there was a duty to pay on new goods taken out of the country, so this was to avoid it looking new.

 I’ve replaced the battery, which is only used for the light meter with a 645 hearing aid battery.
 The voltage is very close and they are very cheap.
 I’ve replaced the seals on the door which is messy but quite easy this video has a good explanation